mugh/waapi/README.md

 A very simple Node js script for whatsapp api using bailey, support multi session.

 Changelog 22-8-2024
+ 1. The script now have simple frontend, access to localhost:3000.
+ 2. fixing some error in recoonection, deleteing session
+ 3. adding a few endpoint to use for frontend

+Changelog 22-8-2024
  1. The script now saving to mongodb, edit mongodb_uri via .env.
  2. fixing error handling of bad webhook url and session deletion